-First of all, if you plan to deep fry soon in the future, chances are you can save the cooking oil to use again.
-Strain it through a coffee filter or several layers of cheesecloth to remove any particles and crumbs, and store it in an airtight container in a dark place.
+If you plan to deep-fry soon or fry foods on a regular basis, you can save the cooking oil to use again.
+First, strain the oil through a coffee filter or several layers of cheesecloth to remove any particles and crumbs.
+Then, pour it into an airtight container and store in a dark place until ready to use.

-- Let the oil cool completely, then pour it into a non-recyclable container with a lid, and throw it in the garbage.
-Common non-recyclable containers that work well include cardboard milk cartons and similar wax- or plastic-lined paper containers as well as takeout containers.
+If you want to get rid of the oil, let the oil cool completely, then pour it into a nonrecyclable container with a lid and throw it in the garbage.
+Common nonrecyclable containers that work well include cardboard milk cartons and similar wax- or plastic-lined paper containers.
+Styrofoam and other takeout containers are also good options.

-- Freeze or refrigerate the oil first to harden it.
-Pour the oil in an old can and put it in the freezer.
-Throw away the oil when it's solid enough to come out of the can in one piece.
 If you have no more than a cup of oil or grease, pour it into a coffee mug and set it in the fridge.
-When it solidifies, scoop it out and into the trash with a spoon, then wipe out the mug with a paper towel or used napkin before washing it.
+When it solidifies, scoop it out and drop it into the trash with a spoon.
+Then wipe out the mug with a paper towel or used napkin before washing it.

-- Pour completely cooled oil into a partially filled trash bag.
-If you use plastic kitchen trash bags, it's usually fine to pour a moderate amount of oil into the trash already in the bag; paper towels, food scraps, and other absorbent material help contain the oil so you don't have a pool of it waiting to break out of the bottom of the bag.
+If you have a small amount of oil, it can be safely disposed into a partially filled plastic trash bag.
+Just be sure to cool the cooking oil first and close the bag.
+Paper towels, food scraps, and other absorbent material help contain the oil so you don't have a pool of it that can potentially leak from the bottom of the bag.

-Some cities have collection programs for used cooking oil to recycle it into biodiesel.
-You can check Earth 911 to see if there's a recycler near you that will accept it.
+Some cities have collection programs for recycling used cooking oil into biodiesel.
+Check Earth911 to see if there's a recycler near you that will accept it.
 Biodiesel is a clean-burning fuel that is used in many types of motor vehicles (often city trucks and fleet vehicles) and can be used as heating oil.

 Cooking Oil Disposal Don'ts